Macy's Santaland NYC: When and How to See Santa at Herald Square

 Good to Know Before You Go

 You must make a reservation.
-All visitors must make an appointment online at macys.com/santaland, at an in-store kiosk, or by calling the holiday hotline at (212) 494-4495.
+All visitors must make an appointment online at macys.com/santaland or at an in-store kiosk.
 Reservations can be booked 30 minutes to five days ahead of time.

 Bring your own camera/phone.
 There are plenty of photo ops throughout Santaland.
 Although Macy's hopes visitors purchase photo packages, the staff won't prevent you from snapping a quick pic with jolly old St. Nick.

 Bring your stroller or baby carrier.
 Young children need a stroller; otherwise they're in for plenty of standing.
 There's also one stroller-only elevator reserved for visitors, which is helpful when the store is packed with holiday shoppers.
-Bring snacks, too, but you'll have to discard them before entering Santaland.
+The elevator bank near 35th Street and Broadway is often less crowded, too, whether you're traveling with a stroller or not.
+Bring snacks, but you'll have to discard them before entering Santaland.

 Ask if you want to see a Claus of color.
-Macy's seems reluctant to publicize this, but if you are interested in an ethnic St. Nick ask an elf if one is on duty.
+If you are interested in an ethnic St. Nick ask an elf if one is on duty.
+Likewise if you prefer to visit in Spanish.

 Mail a letter directly to Santa and Macy's will donate to the Make-A-Wish Foundation.
-Photo by UpUpa4me via Flickr
+Photo courtesy of Macy's

 Write a letter to Santa to help others.
 Macy's is again partnering with the Make-A-Wish Foundation to help make the dreams of critically ill children come true.
 Support its work by having your child write a letter to Santa.
 Print out the letter and bring it to the mailbox in Santaland, or send it online.
 For every letter Macy's receives, the company donates $1 to Make-A-Wish, up to $1 million.

 Save time to see Macy's holiday windows.
-You'll find the classic Yes, Virginia, There Is a Santa Claus displays on the 34th Street side, Lego-themed displays on 7th Avenue, and the six new window scenes along the Broadway side of the store.
-The new Broadway windows, which will be unveiled November 15 at 6pm, will feature a new character, Sunny the Snowpal, an astronaut who carries out a space-themed adventure with Santa.
+You'll find the classic Yes, Virginia, There Is a Santa Claus displays on the 34th Street side, and the six new window scenes along the Broadway side of the store, plus a tribute to Holiday Barbie in the windows along Seventh Avenue.
+The new Broadway windows, which will be unveiled November 21 at 6pm, revolve around Santa Girl as she journeys to "Believe in the Wonder," and find the holiday spirit.
+A larger-than-life Santa will greet visitors atop the entrance here.
 You can also stay warm indoors by going up one more floor to "Holiday Lane" on the ninth floor to see (and buy) all manner of Christmas and holiday decorations.

 Hungry?
-Try Koreatown.
-West 32nd Street, between Fifth and Sixth Avenues, is full of Korean restaurants.
+Try Koreatown on West 32nd Street, between Fifth and Sixth Avenues, which is full of Korean restaurants.
 A popular choice is Mandoo Bar, which specializes in dumplings, including baby dumplings perfect for small mouths.
+Just north of the store, you'll find an outpost of kid-pleaser Shake Shack.
 The Tick Tock Diner on 34th Street and Eighth Avenue offers traditional diner fare.
 Stella 34 Trattoria, on the sixth floor of Macy’s, is an Italian eatery ideal for families, which also hosts weekly brunches with Santa.
-And if you're hungry in line, there is an Au Bon Pain directly across from the Santaland line on the eighth floor for sandwiches, coffee, or juice and cookies for the kids.
+And if you're hungry in line, there is an Au Bon Pain directly across from Santaland on the eighth floor for sandwiches, coffee, or juice and cookies for the kids.